“AI is the ultimate breakthrough technology. When it comes to design, it allows us to extend our capabilities and empowers us to achieve more.”

 Cons: Limited customization and refinement.
 You get one free style, others are paywalled—nothing exceptional for professional use.

-2. Magician Icons by Diagram
+2. Magician Icons by Diagram (No longer available)

 Pros: Creative concept